The 360 Mission

 GAME KNOWLEDGE & SAFETY

-It doesn't matter if you are a Mite, Squirt, PeeWee, Bantam, High School, Junior, College, or Adult player, knowledge of the game is something that never stops.
+It doesn't matter if you are a Mite, Squirt, Peewee, Bantam, High School, Junior, College, or adult player, knowledge of the game is something that never stops.
 Even the best hockey players in the world learn and tune up their game situational strategies.
 X's and O's, situations and scenarios, and learning how to compete are a big part of what we teach.
 Learning how to give and receive a check, how to play a dumped puck in the corner, and how to play on certain spots on the ice are important for any player to learn.
 The more you know, the safer you are.
+Please feel free to reach out about video review sessions.

 This is a big one.
 You need to respect the game for what it is.
 Mistakes are made; no one is perfect.
 Slamming sticks on the ice or against the boards, or turning your head to the sky because you missed the shot are examples of how a player reacts to the game.
 Emotions are okay to have, that's what makes a competitive player; however, learning how to control and use those emotions is something that a player needs to figure out.
 Did you see the rebound that came back to you from the shot you took after you looked at the sky?
 We teach players to control their emotions so they can stay focused on the game.